bryan4027/coe332/homework04/README.md

 </details>

 # Dockerfile
 The Dockerfile is a set of instructions given to the computer to create the correct doctor image.
+The Dockerfile is similar to a Makefile in the sense that is stores a set of instructions.
 Each command in the Dockerfile contributes to the neccessary developer environment needed.

 <details>
 <summary>Show DockerFile </summary>